The Ultimate Guide to Chess Pawn Structures

 - Knows the basics of playing Chess

-And also more specific configurations of pawns are looked at including:
+It also delves into more specific configurations of pawns, including:

 Who this course is for:

 Tryfon Gavriel, also known as "Kingscrusher" on the Internet.
 I am a FIDE Candidate Master (CM), and British Regional Chess Master, and run a popular Youtube channel for many years with over 114k+ Subs as of 2021 and a Silver Button Award.

 I have done many shows on commercial chess servers.
 I am also the Webmaster of the correspondence-style chess server Chessworld which emphasizes game quality and research.

 Over 35 years of playing activity both online and offline.
 Peak ICC blitz rating of 2625 (18-Jun-1999).
 Peak ICC 5 min auto-pairing of 2383 (29-Jun 2012).
 ECF Grading peak classical: 212 (A) ECF.
 Peak Rapid rating: 217 (C).

 Lichess marathon top 10 finishers in 4 marathons so far.
 Top 50 finisher in 8 marathons so far.
 Top 100 finisher in 4 marathons so far.
 And top 500 in 2 marathons so far.
 Won quite a few tournaments at lichess - in fact giving me 3rd rank overall behind Lance5500 and papasi in a recent detailed statistical blog analysis titled "Lichess Marathon Statistics".